-The Economic Impacts of Obama-Style Health Care on the States
+The Economic Impacts of Obama-Style Health Care on Texas

 Health care reforms based on President Obama's priorities would affect each state differently.
 Each would experience lower overall economic activity as well as increased fiscal pressures on the state budget.
-In assessing the impact of Senator Kennedy's proposed health care reform, the CBO declares that:
+In assessing the impact of Senator Kennedy's proposed health care reform, which at the time did not include the expansion of Medicaid, the CBO stated: